fieldtrip/website/getting_started/simnibs.md

 The subsampling flag, `-s`, sets the number of vertices (per hemisphere) where we want to compute the solution.
 (The original cortical surfaces produced by SimNIBS contain about 100,000 vertices per hemisphere.)
 These are selected by even subsampling over the whole surface.
 By default, we model electrodes as points, however, by using `--mesh_electrodes`, it is possible to mesh the electrodes onto the head model.
 Currently, electrodes are modeled as rings with a diameter of 10 mm and thickness of 4 mm.
 In our experiments, we have not found substantial effects of meshing electrodes, hence we omit this.
 By default, the results are stored in a directory called `fem_Subject01`.

-To visualize the headmodel along with the electrodes, we can use `gmsh` (which is included with SimNIBS)
+To visualize the headmodel along with the electrodes projected on the skin surface (which is what we use in the simulations), we can use `gmsh` (which is included with SimNIBS)

-    gmsh m2m_Subject01/Subject01.msh -merge fem_Subject01/*.geo
+    gmsh m2m_Subject01/Subject01.msh -merge fem_Subject01/Subject01_electrodes_elec_proj.geo

-The `.geo` files describe the electrode positions before and after projection onto the skin surface.
-Simulations are done using the projected positions.
-To show these, tick the boxes under post-processing in the pane on the left-hand side.
+(To show the electrode positions, tick the box under post-processing in the pane on the left-hand side.)
+Compare these with the positions before projection in the previous section.

+{% include image src="/assets/img/getting_started/simnibs/headmodel_electrodes_aligned_projected.png" width="600" %}
+_Figure.
+Electrodes aligned and projected on headmodel._

 ### Calculating the final forward model and exporting to FieldTrip